konturio/disaster-ninja-fe/src/features/toasts/readme.md

 When you want to show notification:

-- form another atom - you must create action for 'currentNotificationAtom':
+- from another atom - you must create action for 'currentNotificationAtom':

 ```ts
 ({ schedule }) => {